DBerchelmann/regression-exercises/README.md

 ----

-This repository will hold all of my regression exercices in additionl to files like wrangle.py.
+This repository will hold all of my regression exercices in addition to files like wrangle.py.

 <font color = blue>wrangle.py</font> will hold functions that will do the following: